gbrag-ms/SupportArticles-docs/support/windows-client/system-management-components/can-not-establish-ps-remote-session-winrm-aad-only-joined-machines.md

 ## Implicit credentials can't be used

-To resolve this issue, set the `TrustedHosts` value as follows:
+To resolve this issue, on the client machine set the `TrustedHosts` value as follows:

 |Value  |Description  |
 |---------|---------|